-The stations are designed for the operation in remote areas and high altitudes (see Figure 2 and Figure 3), especially under extreme climate conditions with temperatures ranging from +60°C to -60°C (Schöne et al., 2013).
+The stations are designed for the operation in remote areas and high altitudes, especially under extreme climate conditions with temperatures ranging from +60°C to -60°C (Schöne et al., 2013).
 To keep the maintenance efforts low, the general technical setup of all ROMPS is identical at most locations.
 The system operates independently and automatically in order to reduce the need for manual interventions of a local operator.
 All stations consist of outside connected sensors and a water-proof (IP66) station main box (see Figure 6) integrating the central electronic components for the general operation such as the station computer system, independent (solar) power supply, and data communication systems.
-Two alternative communication lines were chosen, either two different satellite systems (Very Small Aperture Terminal - VSAT and Iridium) or depending on the signal coverage one satellite (VSAT) and one GSM-ground communication line (Global System for Mobile Communication - GSM).
-Due to their independence from local infrastructures (power, data transmission and manual interaction), the stations can be located in remote areas with difficult accessibility.
+Two alternative communication lines were chosen, either two different satellite systems (Very Small Aperture Terminal - VSAT and Iridium) or depending on the signal coverage one satellite (VSAT) and one ground communication line (Global System for Mobile Communication - GSM).
+Due to their independence from local infrastructures (power, data transmission and manual interaction), the stations are suitable for remote areas with difficult accessibility.